suyog-bhat/cosmoscan/cosmos-generator.md

 ### 1. Create a Cosmos Chain

-- Navigate to the "Create Chain" page.
+- Navigate to the "Bootstrap New Chain" page.
 - Input the following details:
   - Chain Name: Provide a unique name for your Cosmos blockchain.
   - Bech32 Prefix: Enter the Bech32 prefix for your chain's addresses.